ericsonga/TeacherCSP/_sources/CSPImageDecisions/ch15_exercises.rst

         .. tab:: Question

             Fix the indentation so that the code puts the motorcycle on the beach.
+The code checks if the pixel isn't white in the first image, and if it's not, it places that pixel in the same location on the second image.

             .. activecode::  ch15ex6q
                 :nocodelens: